 Join Here | Log In

-Genetic variants in the CYP2B6 gene cause large variations in how the enzyme works.
+Genetic variants in the CYP2B6 gene cause large variations in how the enzyme works, depending on the variant.
 For some people, genetic variants cause significant decreases in enzyme function, while others may have faster enzyme function.[ref]

 • methadone